Distribution-Dependent Rates for Multi-Distribution Learning: Introduction

 \section{Introduction}

 Classical statistical learning operates under the assumption that data comes from a single source \cite{elem-stats-learn}.
 However, the growing use of machine learning in safety-critical applications has brought forth the demand for more robust models that address stochastic heterogeneity.
 One well-established paradigm is \textit{distributionally robust optimization (DRO)} \cite{Rahimian2022-dro-review}, which seeks good performance uniformly across a collection of distributions.
 Concretely, let $\Ac$ and $\Xc$ be decision and data spaces, respectively, and suppose that data is sampled from a distribution within some \textit{uncertainty set} $\Uc\subset\Pc\paren{\Xc}$.
-Then, under a target reward function $r:\Ac\times\Xc\to\Rb$, DRO focuses on the problem
+Under a target reward function $r:\Ac\times\Xc\to\Rb$ and distribution $Q\in\Uc$, an action $a\in\Ac$ yields expected reward $\mu\paren{a;Q} \coloneqq \EE[X_Q\sim Q]{r\paren{a,X_Q}}$.
+DRO then focuses on the problem

 Recent works \cite{Blum_Haghtalab_Procaccia_Qiao_2017-collab-pac, Sagawa*2020-group-dro, Haghtalab_Jordan_Zhao_2022-on-demand} have studied the setting of finite $\Uc$ and tackle it via interactive dynamics with the environment.
 More precisely, the emergent \textit{multi-distribution learning (MDL)} framework \cite{pmlr-v195-awasthi23a-open-prob} assumes sampling access to $\Uc$, where a learning agent sequentially selects which distributions to sample from given a fixed sampling budget.